Jav4Script/todo-list-web/README.md

 - Responsive UI: Built with Tailwind CSS, optimized for all screen sizes.
 - State Management: Lightweight state management using Zustand.
 - Design System: Consistent and accessible components with ShadCN UI.
-- Clean Architecture: Feature-based project structure for scalability and maintainability.
+- Feature-based architecture: Each feature has its own directory, promoting modularity and scalability.

 ## 🛠️ Stack